m-cheicki/data-viz_drug_consumption/README.md

 ["The Five Factor Model of personality and evaluation of drug consumption risk.,"](https://arxiv.org/abs/1506.06297), 2015

 Paper above solve binary classification problem for all drugs.
 For most of drugs sensitivity and specificity are greater than 75%.

+## Purpose of the project

+Different possibilities of prediction were available to us, we chose to predict for a person when that person used a specific drug for the last time.
+We tried several methods of machine learning, SVC, Decision Tree, Random Forest and deep learning.
+Out of the first three, SVC and Random Forest showed better results than Decision Tree, without any tuning.
+So we focused on finding the best hyperparameters using gridSearch.
+After the use of gridSearch, the model chosen for the API was the Random Forest.
+The deep learning was used under another approach.
+With it, we tried to predict which drugs have been consumed in the last 24 hours for a person.
+To do so, it was necessary to process and transform the prediction columns to show 1's instead of CL6 and 0's otherwise.
+However, we did not manage to have an accuracy of more than 50% on the training data.
+The keras tuner was then used to try to get better parameters but without success.